Mandate of Humanitarian Aid

 True commitment to international humanitarian law

-Switzerland's engagement aims in particular to convey the spirit of international humanitarian law and its fundamental principles.
-In all its programmes and activities, Swiss Humanitarian Aid respects the principle of the equality of women and men, and takes into account dimensions linked to respect for human rights, the environment and good governance.
-All victims of crises receive assistance without distinction based on race, gender, language, religion, political opinion or membership of a particular social group.
+Switzerland's humanitarian engagement aims to convey the spirit of international humanitarian law and its fundamental principles.
+In all its programmes and activities, SDC Humanitarian Aid pays close attention to gender equality, respect for human rights, environmental protection and good governance.
+It helps all victims regardless of race, gender, language, religion, political views and social affiliation.